adamsanaglo/pulp_deb/extension-prototype/README.md

 - package path (local from root)
 - repository name in PMC

+## For Publishers: How to use in Azure Pipeline

+*Prerequisite: Your repository's organization must have "Publish Linux Packages (PMC)" installed from Marketplace as a usable task.

+1. Use the Azure Key Vault task to download your publisher cert.

+2. Find "Publish Linux Packages (PMC)" in your organization's task library and select it.

+3. Enter all the information needed in the input fields.
+For `Publisher Cert`, enter the name of the cert downloaded from KeyVault, formatted as `$(YOUR_SECRETS_FILTER_NAME)`.
+Then click `Add`.

+4. The extension along with its inputs should show up within your `.yaml`.
+Please be sure to remove the single quotation marks around `$(YOUR_SECRETS_FILTER_NAME)`.
+If this isn't done, the cert's contents will not be passed into the extension and the build will fail.

+5. Set up any other remaining tasks and you should be able to save and run the pipeline.

 ## For Developers: Setting Up for Use Locally

-*This is for pre-image upload.
-Instructions will be updated once the image is hosted on MCR.
-A comprehensive page of instructions can be found here: <https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?toc=%2Fazure%2Fdevops%2Fmarketplace-extensibility%2Ftoc.json&view=azure-devops>

 To run this extension locally, NodeJS, Docker Desktop, and TypeScript must be installed.
 This repository should also be cloned, as you will need `main.ts` along with the `Dockerfile` in `/Compute-PMC/cli`.
+Please also make sure to have your publisher cert downloaded somewhere locally as there will be no KeyVault access.

+Before running the last step, you must have Docker Desktop running.
+You should also be connected to MSFTVPN.

 A guide for NodeJS (and WSL2 if not already installed): <https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl>